BoccheseGiacomo/ConvolutionalTuringMachine/README.md

 2. **Task Learning Without Reward**: An early experiment will involve attempting to train the CTM to learn a specific task using the genetic algorithm alone, without any external reward mechanism.
 This test aims to explore the CTM's capabilities in a more constrained learning environment.

-3. **Extensive Testing with Rewards**: The subsequent phase will focus on extensively running the CTM across a variety of tasks while incorporating external rewards.
+3. **Extensive Training with Rewards**: The subsequent phase will focus on extensively training the CTM across a variety of tasks while incorporating external rewards.
 The goal here is to observe and measure the emergence of meta-learning.
 This stage is crucial for understanding whether and how the CTM develops its internal learning strategies and adapts to diverse challenges.

 ## Installation and Usage
 The actual setup is manual: you need to clone the repo and go with your python environment.